AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 - **AWS CDK**: Globally installed for infrastructure as code using Python and AWS.
 - **Python Packages**: Python development packages such as pip, venv, setuptools, and wheel are pre-installed.
 - **Non-root User**: The image runs as a non-root user (`developer`) for better security.
-- **Microsoft Dec Container**: Prepared for usage in the Microsoft Dev Container in Visual Studio Code.
+- **Microsoft Dec Container**: Prepared for usage in the Microsoft DevContainer in Visual Studio Code.

 ## Getting Started